Want to level up your Facebook tagging skills?

 Keep Context Clear

-Make sure the tag makes sense.
-If you tag someone in a photo, they should be in the image.
-If you tag a business, it should relate to the topic in your post or comment.
+Tags should always fit the content.
+If you tag someone in a photo, they should be in it.
+If you tag a business page, it must connect to the post or comment subject.

 How to Create a Social Media Marketing Strategy